bertofurth/Seagate-Central-Debian/HOWTO-create-debian-image.md

     systemctl enable sc-bootup
     systemctl enable sc-shutdown

-From now on when the unit has sucesfully booted up the status LED should turn from blinking green to solid green and when the unit is commanded to shutdown or reboot the status LED should start blinking red.
+From now on when the unit has successfully booted up the status LED should turn from blinking green to solid green and when the unit is commanded to shutdown or reboot the status LED should start blinking red.